Please consult the site map to see where the various sites are located. Updated for 2017

-The Mountain Institute will supply full meal service for AHSP participants at a cost of only $35 a day ($25 a day for children 12 and under).
+The SKMC will supply full meal service for AHSP participants who preregister for meals at a cost of only $35 a day ($25 a day for children 12 and under).
 Meals are extremely popular with the participants and accommodate a wide variety of diets.
 Check out the tentative menu for this year.

 Plenty of mountain well drinking water is available at the shower building, at the Main Yurt, and (best for most) at a pipe along the road between the Red and Yellow observing fields.

 Male and female bathrooms and shower rooms are located behind the yurts and are open 24 hours a day.
 AHSP participants should bring towels, toiletries, and shower shoes.

 There are also portable toilets available in multiple locations on the camping field.